gaopeng5/DMGM/README.md

 ## Dataset
 ![fig3-1](https://user-images.githubusercontent.com/58457277/224859588-4e8bbe0a-1249-4dfa-b62f-56810526e30e.png )

+The full dataset we used in this paper can be found here

+To reproduce the results shown in this paper, we provide our pre-trained model and our test dataset

+We further generate more data after the paper submission, the full raw data can be found here

 ## Citation
 If you use DMGM in a scientific publication, we would appreciate using the following citation: